The Thief and the Cobbler: Plot

 King Nod sends Yum-Yum, her nurse, and Tack to ask for help from a "mad and holy old Witch" in the desert.
 They are secretly followed by the Thief, who hears of a golden idol on the journey but fails to steal it.
 In the desert, they discover a band of dimwitted brigands led by Chief Roofless, whom Yum-Yum recruits as her bodyguards.
 They reach the hand-shaped tower where the Witch lives and learn that Tack is prophesied to save the Golden City.
 The Witch also presents a riddle—"Attack, attack, Tack!
 A tack, see?
 But it's what you do with what you've got!"—before destroying the entire tower with a storm cloud.

 Tack and the others return to the Golden City to find the One-Eyes' massive war machine approaching.
-Tack shoots a single tack into the enemy's midst, sparking a Goldberg-esque chain reaction that destroys the entire One-Eye army, then Mighty One-Eye is betrayed, wounded, and presumably killed by his own slave women by sitting on him as revenge for treating them as furniture.
+Tack shoots a single tack into the enemy's midst, sparking a Goldberg-esque chain reaction that destroys the entire One-Eye army including the war machine.
+In the midst of this, the Thief, avoiding death with almost every step, steals the golden balls from the collapsing machine.
 Zigzag tries to escape but falls into a pit, where he is eaten alive by alligators and his pet vulture, Phido.
-The Thief, avoiding death with almost every step, steals the golden balls from the collapsing machine, only to run into Tack while escaping.
-After a brief scuffle, the Thief, deciding that the balls are not worth the trouble, reluctantly gives up and leaves them with Tack.
+Mighty One-Eye is betrayed, wounded, and presumably killed by his own slave women by sitting on him as revenge for treating them as furniture.
+The Thief then runs into Tack while escaping with the balls, and after a brief scuffle, the Thief, deciding that the balls are not worth the trouble, reluctantly gives up and leaves them with Tack.
 With peace restored and the prophecy fulfilled, the city celebrates as Tack and Yum-Yum get married; Tack finally says, "I love you" in a baritone voice.
 The film ends with the Thief stealing the reel of the film and running away.